USEPA/workshops/rmd_posts/2015-01-15-09-Repeat-Reproduce.md

 3. the following
 4. markdown.
 ```

-Note that the actual numbers you use to create the ordered list do not matter.
-When you start a list with a number of a letter, the HTML that gets created sees it as an ordered lists and will order and label to item appropriately.

 ### Links and Images

 Last type of formatting that you will likely want to accomplish with R markdown is including links and images.
 While these two might seem dissimilar, I am including them together as their syntax is nearly identical.